BloorVex-11997/midas-touch-2025/readme.md

 1. Install MINGW or **equivalent** GCC/G++ compilers
    - [MINGW Installation guide for Windows](https://www.youtube.com/watch?v=sXW2VLrQ3Bs)
    - [GCC/G++ Compiler for Mac](https://www.youtube.com/watch?v=wY24ehH6mC0)
-   - If you have linux you don't need a guide figure it out
+   - If you have Linux you don't need a guide to figure it out
 2. Install VsCode from the [website](https://code.visualstudio.com)
 3. Install the PROS extension -> [PROS Perdue installation guide](https://pros.cs.purdue.edu/v5/getting-started/)

 ## Interfacing the robot
-Once you have finished all the pre-requisite interfacing the robot is very simple
+Once you have finished all the pre-requisite interfacing, the robot is very simple

 ### Robot setup
 1. Plug the provided Micro USB cable into the Vex V5 brain